bhk/rio/doc/incremental.md

 notifications.
 Consider the difference between a script generating a static HTML report from database queries and a browser script rendering a live, auto-updating version of the same.
-Rio's Incremental Reactive Evaluation targets the simplicity of the former with the responsiveness of the latter.
+Rio's Incremental Reactive Evaluation (IRE) targets the simplicity of the former with the responsiveness of the latter.
 See [below](#the-notification-problem) for a deeper analysis of how update complexity burdens modern software.

 ## How It Works